ykk136/klogg/BUILD.md

 To build Hyperscan regular expressions backend (default):

 * CPU with support for [SSSE3](https://en.wikipedia.org/wiki/SSSE3) instructions (for Hyperscan backend)
-* Boost (for Hyperscan backend, 1.58 or later, header-only part)
+* Boost (1.58 or later, header-only part)
-* Ragel (for Hyperscan backend, 6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)
+* Ragel (6.8 or later; precompiled binary is provided for Windows; has to be installed from package managers on Linux or Homebrew on Mac)

 To build installer for Windows: